 7.2: Transfer Request

-- User information can be deleted prior to its transfer to a third party.
+- Unclear whether user information can be deleted prior to its transfer to a third party.

 7.3: Onward Contractual Obligations

 - Unclear whether third-party transfers are contractually required to use the same privacy practices.

 - A user's identity is verified with additional personal information.